 Wet wrap therapy

-Wet wrap therapy involves applying moisturizers or medicated creams to the affected areas and then wrapping them in damp dressings or clothing.
-This helps enhance the absorption of topical medications and moisturizers, soothes the skin, and reduces itching.
+Wet wrap therapy involves applying moisturizers or medicated creams to affected areas, then wrapping them in damp dressings or clothing.
+This method enhances medication absorption, soothes the skin, and reduces itching.

 Immunomodulatory therapies

-Recent advances in medical research have led to the development of new immunomodulatory therapies for atopic dermatitis.
-These therapies aim to modulate the immune response and provide targeted treatment options.
+Recent advances in medical research have led to new immunomodulatory therapies for atopic dermatitis.
+As a result, these therapies help modulate the immune response and provide targeted treatment options.

 Dupilumab

-Dupilumab is a monoclonal antibody that targets specific proteins involved in the immune response, specifically interleukin-4 (IL-4) and interleukin-13 (IL-13).
-These proteins play a role in the inflammation and itchiness associated with atopic dermatitis.
-Dupilumab has shown significant efficacy in reducing symptoms and improving skin condition in clinical trials and has been approved for the treatment of moderate to severe atopic dermatitis.
+Dupilumab is a monoclonal antibody that targets specific proteins in the immune response; specifically, it blocks interleukin-4 (IL-4) and interleukin-13 (IL-13).
+Moreover, these proteins contribute to inflammation and itchiness in atopic dermatitis.
+As a result, dupilumab has shown significant effectiveness in reducing symptoms and improving skin condition.
+Furthermore, clinical trials have confirmed its benefits, leading to its approval for treating moderate to severe atopic dermatitis.

 Omalizumab